Chasing 99%: MNIST without CNN

 image

 Confusion increased overall.
 One interesting observation is the column of digit 3.
-The model consistently predicted a number as 3 when it was not actually a 3.
-The possible reasons might be :
+The model consistently predicted a number as a 3 when it was not actually a 3.
+The possible reasons might be:

-• 3 has much overlap in pixels to other digits. mainly the bottom right curve overlaps with 5,6,8,9,0 and top right curve overlaps with that of 2.
-So there is so much common area between 3 and other number.
-As LR was higher, the model failed to learn the fine differentiating factors that makes 3 a unique from all those.
-So whenever it sees that curves it default to 3.
+• 3 has much overlap in pixels with other digits; mainly, the bottom-right curve overlaps with 5, 6, 8, 9, and 0, and the top-right curve overlaps with that of 2.
+So there is a lot of common area between 3 and other numbers.
+As the learning rate was higher, the model failed to learn the fine differentiating factors that make a 3 unique from all those.
+So whenever it sees those curves, it defaults to 3.

-• Or may be due to high LR, the model learned that whenever it is uncertain, the safest bet is to predict 3 to minimize loss.
+• Or maybe due to the high learning rate, the model learned that whenever it is uncertain, the safest bet is to predict 3 to minimize loss.

 Version 5

-Now I decreased the learning rate to 0.0001, and now the train accuracy reached 100%, however compared to the 97.5% testing accuracy of model 2_HL_NN_v3 , this model had a bit lower testing accuracy, but the change is very small, so cant figure out the exact reason.
-Two possible reasons might be :
+Now I decreased the learning rate to 0.0001, and now the train accuracy reached 100%.
+However, compared to the 97.5% testing accuracy of model 2_HL_NN_v3, this model had a bit lower testing accuracy.
+The change is very small, so I can’t figure out the exact reason.
+Two possible reasons might be:

-• overfitting on the training dataset.
-As it settled heavily on the minima of training landscape, it slightly learned less of logical relation, and just tried to fit to the training dataset.
+• Overfitting on the training dataset.
+As it settled heavily on the minima of the training landscape, it learned slightly less of the logical relationships and just tried to fit the training dataset.

-• 2nd reason i think of is RANDOMNESS.
-Because the Neural Network is initialized randomly before training begins, there is always slight difference in output.
+• The second reason I think of is randomness.
+Because the Neural Network is initialized randomly before training begins, there is always a slight difference in output.
 I should have used seed for my network to be reproducible.
-But anyways I am fine with that :) as the changes is not substantial; only 0.06 percent decrease.
+But anyways, I am fine with that :) as the change is not substantial; only a 0.06% decrease.

 1